-If you are considering selling, below are the steps that you will will need to complete.
+Below are the steps that you will will need to complete:

-- A CHT staff member will gather marketing information and coordinate having photographs taken and possibly a virtual tour of your home completed.
+4.)
+A CHT staff member will gather marketing information and coordinate having photographs taken and a virtual tour of your home completed.

-- Once a buyer has been selected and a purchase and sale contract has been signed, the buyer will schedule a home inspection.
-Below is CHT’s Home Inspection Resolution Policy.
+6.)
+Once a buyer has been selected and a purchase and sale contract has been signed, the buyer will schedule a home inspection.
+Click here for our Shared Equity Program Inspection Resolution Policy

 TIPS FOR SELLING YOUR HOME